mlafeldt/chef-runner/README.md

 isn't up yet, run `vagrant up`.

 If your `Vagrantfile` only defines a single machine, simply run `chef-runner` and it should work.
-In a multi-machine environment, you need to specify what Vagrant machine you want to use.
-Use the `-M` option to set the name of the Vagrant machine.
+In a multi-machine environment, use the `-M` option to specify what Vagrant machine you want to provision.
 The machine name is the name you have defined in your `Vagrantfile`.
 To get a list of all machine names, run `vagrant status`.

 Example: